 The Future Starts Here (until November 4) uncovers the power of design in shaping the future through a selection of creative projects and innovations.
 Featuring projects by major corporations – such as Facebook’s Aquila aircraft, designed to bring affordable connectivity to unconnected regions – and exploring AI and internet culture, the exhibition will ask visitors a series of ethical and speculative questions.

 Not just for the avid gamers amongst us the V&A has Videogames: Design/Play/Disrupt (until February 24 2019) which uncovers the artistic and design process through a selection of contemporary videogames.
 The exhibition showcases original prototypes and early character designs since the mid-2000s alongside immersive, interactive installations.

 V&A Museum of Childhood – Wellcome Collection – Whitechapel Gallery – William Morris Gallery

-Nordic design at the V&A Museum of Childhood
+A pirate’s life for me at the V&A Museum of Childhood

-Dream On (until January 20 2019) is an exploration of dreaming, imagination and unconsciousness.
+In Bethnal Green, the V&A Museum of Childhood has Dream On (until January 20 2019), an exploration of dreaming, imagination and unconsciousness.
 The exhibition features a ceramic installation by artist Christie Brown, referencing dolls from the artist’s childhood memories who go on journeys around the museum after-hours.
 Alongside, a series of photographs produced by photographer Madeleine Waller and artist Katherine Tulloh in collaboration with students from a local primary school interpret the students’ own remembered dreams.

 A witty artistic duo at the Whitechapel Gallery